STAIRlab/sees/docs/library/01_modeling/element/185-Elastic Beam Column Element with Stiffness Modifiers.md

+---
-# Elastic Beam Column Element with Stiffness Modifiers
+descrption: Elastic Beam Column Element with Stiffness Modifiers
+---
+# ModElasticBeam2d

 <p>This command is used to construct a ModElasticBeam2d element object.
 The arguments for the construction of an elastic beam-column element